TanvirSojal/Armate/README.md

 ## Features
 If you have an ARM Template JSON file.
 This CLI tool can analyze the file and output,
+1. Resource Analytics
+   - Total number of resources
+   - Total number of resources with `preview` Version
-1. Module Analysis
+2. Module Analysis
    - Total number of modules (Resource type: `Microsoft.Resources/deployments`)
-   - Check whether it has any duplicate modules.
+   - Check whether it has any **duplicate modules**
-   - In case of duplicate modules, print their names so that they can be searched and edited
+   - In case of duplicate modules, print their names
-   - Currently, only work with static module names
+   - **Currently, only work with static module names**

 ## Usage
 ```